cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 ## Q2.
 Missing values

 The missing values can already be counted in the report extracted in `In [5]`.
-Pandas has also a specific method for detecting missing values, the method `.isna()`.
+Pandas has also the specific method `.isna()` for detecting missing values.
 Applied to a Pandas data container, it returns a Boolean Pandas container of the same shape, indicating whether a value is or is not missing, term by term.
-With `.sum()`, we can then get the number of missing values for every column, or, with `.mean()`, the proportion.
+With `.sum()` we can then get the number of missing values for every column.
+With `.mean()`, the proportion.

 ```
 In [9]: df.isna().sum()